Yowah

 Yowah is renowned throughout Australia and internationally for 'Yowah nuts' — a rare type of ironstone boulder containing precious opal found almost exclusively in this region.
 The town hosts the annual Yowah Opal Festival, drawing fossickers, collectors, and travellers from around the country.
 Facilities are basic and suited to the small mining community, with a general store, campground, and pub serving as the social hub for both locals and visiting fossickers.

-Yowah falls under postcode 4490 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Yowah falls under postcode 4490 and is governed by the Paroo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 Location